 City of Ryde Council Meetings are webcast live.
-This online library of Council’s webcast meetings are maintained as a history of the operation of the Council, in accordance with Council’s Code of Meeting Practice.
+This online library of Council’s webcast meetings are maintained as a history of the operation of the Council, in accordance with Council’s Code of Meeting Practice(PDF, 562KB).
 The webcasts are viewable for a period of one year on Council’s website.

 Council accepts no responsibility for any defamatory or offensive statements transmitted in the course of webcasting its meetings.
 A fault in the technology or an inability to webcast a meeting will not invalidate decisions from the meeting.